zscr/RaDeCC_Reader/Instructions.md

 		**Example Data Input**: Leave this field as the *default value: 10000000*

 	- *Equilibration time (mins)*: When calculating the slope of radon-222 ingrowth in the total channel of a read a portion of time at the start of the read is ignored as the activity of radon-222 is equilibrating around the RaDeCC apparatus.
-The length of the portion of time that is ignore when calculating radon-222 ingrowth is set by the 'Equilibration time'.
+The length of time that is ignored when calculating radon-222 ingrowth is set by the 'Equilibration time'.
+By default this feature is 'off' and therefore set to 0 minutes.

 		**Example Data Input**: Leave Equilibration time set to *default value: 0*

-- The number of thorium-228 standards, actinium-227 standards, blank standards and detectors is then indicated in the appropriate fields.
+- The number of thorium-228 standards, actinium-227 standards, background standards and detectors is then indicated in the appropriate fields.

 	**Example Data Input**:
-		No. of 228Th Standards : *2*
+	- No. of 228Th Standards : *2*
-		No. of 227Ac Standards : *2*
+	- No. of 227Ac Standards : *2*
-		No. of Background Standards : *2*
+	- No. of Background Standards : *2*
-		No. of Detectors : *2*
+	- No. of Detectors : *2*

 2. Check entries: